How advice firms are more than doubling case completions and revenues with hybrid advice.

 Digitally onboarding new clients takes them through an automated, self-serve financial ‘health check’ to understand their financial commitments and retirement income goals via an interactive chatbot.

 The client is then presented with a series of recommendations to help them achieve these goals.
 The platform also identifies how much the client needs to save into their pension each month to achieve their desired retirement income and lifestyle.

-If they don’t already have a pension, a chat bot provides guidance on pension types and can refer the client to a human adviser for fully regulated advice, if required.
+If they don’t already have a pension, a conversational interface provides guidance on pension types and can refer the client to a human adviser for fully regulated advice, if required.

-The self-serve platform can also provide guidance on areas such as ISA allowances, investments and savings, without having to speak to an adviser or customer service agent.
+The digital guidance platform can also provide guidance on areas such as ISA allowances, investments and savings, without having to speak to an adviser or customer service agent.
 It can provide fully regulated advice on ISAs and pension accumulation.

 This multi-channel approach provides the client with choice and flexibility.
 They can interact digitally at any time that suits them or arrange to see an adviser face-to-face during office hours, providing the client with convenient, flexible 24/7 oversight of their finances.